|

 Brooklyn.
 New Jersey on its western shore separated by the Arthur

 Kill waterway.
-From north to south Staten Island is 13.9 miles and
+From north to south Staten Island is Approx. 13.9 miles and

 from east to west 7.3 miles.
 Four major bridges and the Staten